PhysicalBit7/notes/docs/computer-networks/Chapter3.md

 - _No connection state_.
 TCP maintains connection state in the end systems.
 This state includes receive and send buffers, congestion-control parameters, and sequence and acknowledgment number parameters.
 A server running UDP can usually support many more clients
 - _Small packet header overhead_.
 The TCP segment has 20 bytes of header overhead in every segment, whereas UDP has only 8 bytes of overhead

+{: .note}
-__Reliability can be a feature of UDP but the reliability has to be built into the application itself__
+Reliability can be a feature of UDP but the reliability has to be built into the application itself

 ## UDP segment structure
 See the structure in Figure 1 above.
 The header has only four fields, each consisting of two bytes.
 The port numbers allow for the destination end system to correctly demultiplex to processes.
 The length field specifies the number of bytes in the UDP segment (header plus data).
 The length value is needed since the size of the data file may differ from one UDP segment to the next.
 The checksum is used by the receiving host to check whether errors have been introduced into the segment

 ### UDP Checksum
 Provides error detection.
 The checksum is used to determine whether bits within the UDP segment have been altered as it moved from source to destination.
 UDP at the senders side performs the 1s compliment of the sum of all the 16 bit words in the segment, with any overflow encountered during the sum being wrapped around.
 The checksum is sent with the datagram.
 On the receivers side the checksum is added to the other three fields in the header.
 The outcome should be all 1's, if it is not then errors have been introduced into the packet.
 Although UDP provides error checking, it does not do anything to recover from an error.
-Some implementations of UDP simply discard the damaged segment; others pass the damaged segment to the application with a warning.
+Some implementations of UDP simply discard the damaged segment; others pass the damaged segment to the application with a warning

+---

 # Principles of Reliable Data Transfer
 It is the responsibility of a reliable data transfer protocol to implement a framework of a reliable channel through which data can be transferred.
 No transferred bits are corrupted or lost, and all are delivered in the order in which they were sent